What’s the first thing that comes to mind when you think of Italy?

 Ok I’ll admit that’s also the first thing that usually comes to my mind in any country we visit…

 But Italy is different.
 Just the sheer thought of eating locally made pasta, freshly cooked pizza.
 The light, fluffy gelato.
 It’s enough to get anyone drooling.
 But we are going to take it to the next level.
-That’s right, we have photographic evidence of just how amazing the food is in Emilia Romagna.
+That’s right, we have photographic evidence of just how amazing the food is in Emilia Romagna one of the best places to visit in Italy.

 It’s all here in one delicious post…

 Let’s start with a little background into the area of Emilia Romagna.

 Emilia Romagna is situated in Northern Italy and is one of the wealthiest regions of Europe.
 It’s home to not only tasty food but tasty cars.
 Yes, this is the land of the big boys in the car world.
 Ferrari, Maserati, and Lamborghini.
 If two wheels is more your thing, they also have Ducati.

 It is an area of Education, with its capital Bologna having the oldest continuously running university in the world, dating back to 1088.
 Bologna itself has previously been named as the number one city for quality of life in Italy – and I’m pretty sure that the food has something to do with it.